tud-phi/uncovering-iss-coupled-oscillator-networks-from-pixels/README.md

 source ./01-configure-env-vars.sh
 ```

-Afterwards, you can run the scripts in the `src` folder.
+Afterwards, you can run the scripts in the `examples` folder.
 Some examples are given below.

 ## Generating the datasets